ffd8/P5LIVE/README.md

 - `CTRL + 1, 2, 3...0` » load first 10 sketches

-## LOCALSTORAGE
+## SAVING
-Sketches are ONLY stored in your browser's localStorage,
+Sketches are ONLY saved in your browser's localStorage so export all sketches regularly!
-so export sketches/folders often!
 Clearing browser history/data will likely erase all sketches.

-This means sketches are isolated to the localStorage per domain:port,
-so export/import all sketches to migrate between online/offline/browsers.
+This means sketches are isolated to the localStorage per domain:port, so export/import all sketches to migrate between online/offline/browsers.

 ## INSTALL